 She won two Ford Foundation grants.
 The first was to research, produce and distribute three children's books on women's health in India.
 The results, the RangBibi and Langra series, were sold in four languages.
 The second grant was to write a book about aboriginal people in Western India.
 The book is called Bye Bye Mati: A Memoir in a Monsoon Landscape.

 Sohaila has done a great deal of public speaking and teaching.
 In Boston, she spoke at hospitals, schools and many other institutions about sexual assault.
 When she worked for Oxfam, she spoke in public about issues such as poverty, the environment and women's rights.
 She has appeared on broadcast television in the US and India and on the BBC in England.
 She was a guest speaker at Clark University in Massachusetts, Northwestern University in Chicago, and the University of North Carolina at Chapel Hill, among others.
 In 2004 and 2008, she was an adjunct professor at New York University, teaching South Asian Civilization to undergraduates.

-What We Talk About When We Talk About Rape will be released worldwide in October and November 2018.
+What We Talk About When We Talk About Rape was released worldwide beginning in 2018.
 It addresses the issue of rape on many levels, from international policy to bedroom dynamics.

 Sohaila's writing has been published in India, the US, England, South Africa and Canada.
 She is a founding board member of Point of View, a women's media group in Mumbai, India.
 She continues to write and publish both fiction and non-fiction.
 She lives on the Lower East Side of Manhattan with her family.